danbraun/blog/src/posts/2023-01-20-responsive-images-shortcode.md

 Since I couldn't bare the irony of ending this post as the only entry without an image, here's some vegetables:

-{% blogImage filename="buttercup-squash", alt="Buttercup squash lined up on a deck railing", caption="Buttercup squash from my garden, 2022 season" %}
+{% blogImage filename="six-buttercup-squash", alt="Buttercup squash lined up on a deck railing", caption="Buttercup squash from my garden, 2022 season" %}